+2. Close to 300 Billion Emails are Sent Every Day

-More than 293.6 billion emails were exchanged in 2019 and the number is expected to reach the 347.3 billion mark by 2022.
+More than 293.6 billion emails were exchanged in 2019 and the number is expected to reach the 347.3 billion mark by the end of 2023.
 However, not all of these emails are sent for marketing purposes.

 Individuals and businesses also send work related emails.
 Some people also use emails to communicate.
 Still, the volume of marketing emails is pretty high.